Do you want to track key metrics like email signups or sales for your site?

 Tracking Link Clicks and File Downloads in Google Analytics

 MonsterInsights automatically adds tracking for link and button clicks on your WordPress site.
-It works out of the box, and you don’t have manually set up goals for tracking different user actions on your site.
+It works out of the box, and you don’t have manually set up goals or events for tracking different user actions on your site.

 You can view the report inside your WordPress dashboard.
 Simply go to Insights » Reports and click the ‘Publishers’ tab.